Frequently Asked Questions on AB 5

 2 - Why does California use the ABC test?

 The California Supreme Court first adopted the ABC test in Dynamex Operations West, Inc. v.
 Superior Court (2018) 4 Cal.5th 903.
 In September 2019, the Governor signed AB 5 to adopt the “ABC test” to determine if workers in California are employees or independent contractors under the Labor Code, the Unemployment Insurance Code, and the Industrial Welfare Commission (IWC) wage orders.
 Among other things, AB 5, later amended by AB 2257, added a new article to the Labor Code addressing these issues (sections 2775-2787).

 3 - How do you apply the ABC test to worker relationships?

 Below is a summary of the California Supreme Court’s explanation of how to apply the ABC test.

 Part A: Is the worker free from the control and direction of the hiring entity in the performance of the work, both under the contract for the performance of the work and in fact?

 - The hiring entity must establish that the worker is free of such control to satisfy part A of the ABC test.
 (Dynamex, 4 Cal.5th at 958.)

-- A worker who is subject, either as a matter of contractual right or in actual practice, to the type and degree of control a business typically exercises over employees would be considered an employee.
+- A worker who is subject, either as a matter of contract or in actual practice, to the type and degree of control a business typically exercises over employees is considered an employee.
 (Id.)